A Complete Guide to Resveratrol: The Secret Weapon to Slow Aging

-You probably have heard the phrase, which refers to this fascinating correlation: Heart disease in the French population went down, despite having a diet rich in red wine.
+You probably have heard the phrase, which refers to this fascinating correlation: Serious heart issues in the French population have been at a moderate level , despite having a fat-rich diet rich and drinking plenty of red wine.
 Scientists studied the relationship and concluded that resveratrol was the key (sorry, croissants do not contain resveratrol).

 In 1982, two Cornell plant scientists found resveratrol in wine, and more recently, two Harvard Medical School scientists showed that resveratrol was linked to increased life spans in yeast, worms, and fruit flies.
 These researchers noted that a specific class of proteins, known as sirtuins, were responsible for this phenomenon known as “anti-aging.”
 These proteins act as regulators of the formation of new cells from other cells (which is called mitochondrial biogenesis).

 I know that anti-aging can sometimes sound so—oh, I don’t know—big.
 What does it mean, after all?
 Does it mean no more wrinkles, does it mean having high energy, does it mean fending off age-related health issues?
 Yes, yes, and yes.
 And that’s why resveratrol can be so effective, for its far-reaching impact and many beneficial effects to your health.